My Story

 What is my educational background?

 After graduating from high school in May of 1960 as class Salutatorian in a class of nine students, I began my college studies at East Texas Baptist College (now East Texas Baptist University) in Marshall, Texas in the fall, majoring in Religious Studies.
 After my freshman year there, I transferred to Wayland Baptist University in the Texas panhandle at Plainview Texas, where I finished my BA degree in Religious Studies in May of 1964.
 The open spaces of west Texas suited me more than the piney woods of deep east Texas where EBTC was located.
 During the Wayland days, I was married and our first child was born shortly before my senior year at Wayland.
-Working in a West Pharmacy in downtown Plainview for most of that time helped keep my feet anchored in the real work of business, as well as earn enough money to pay for the expenses that college scholarships didn't cover.
+Working in the West Pharmacy in downtown Plainview for most of that time helped keep my feet anchored in the real work of business, as well as earn enough money to pay for the expenses that college scholarships didn't cover.
 Lots of preaching opportunities came from all over west Texas during those years, since Baptist churches out there enthusiastically support Wayland and her ministerial students.
-I had "cut my preaching teeth" at the TB Hospital in Shreveport Louisiana my freshman year when several of us "preacher boys" traveled each Sunday evening from Marshall to preach in the various wards of the hospital.
+I had "cut my preaching teeth" at the TB Hospital in Shreveport, Louisiana my freshman year at ETBC when several of us "preacher boys" traveled each Sunday evening from Marshall to preach in the various wards of the hospital.
 That group of African-American women who patiently listened to their "white preacher boy" each Sunday evening gave me much undeserved encouragement.
 I will be eternally grateful to them for allowing me to learn to preach with them.

 With college graduation came the decision about where to go to seminary.
-During my junior year of high school I had "accepted a call to ministry" after wrestling with God about it for over a year.
+During my junior year of high school I had "accepted a call to ministry," after wrestling with God about it for over a year.
 My high school years were increasingly pointed to an appointment to the Air Force Academy and afterwards a degree in aerodynamical engineering at MIT in Boston.
 My dream was to design and fly airplanes.
 The test pilot Chuck Yeager was my inspirational model.
 But God had other plans that I eventually accepted, even though at the time I could not have imagined where He would take me in that plan.
 Thus, seminary education was an expectation rather than an option.
 Since Southwestern Baptist Theological Seminary was reasonably close to home and had the best opportunities for Southern Baptist ministerial students, I chose to move my family to Fort Worth in the summer of 1964 to begin seminary in the fall.

 During those MDiv studies at SWBTS, I began wrestling with whether or not God was calling me into missionary service.
-After seminary classes began in Sept. of 1964, the First Baptist Church of Graford Texas called me as pastor.
+After seminary classes began in Sept. of 1964, the then First Baptist Church of Graford Texas called me as pastor.
 I was happy being a pastor, even though during those four years of MDiv studies, I drove 150 miles each day to and from the church field to the seminary in Fort Worth.
 The church was in small town ranch life and I was able to relate to the people since I had a similar background.
 Graford was somewhat challenging, since the school there had been our bitterest competitor in sports all through my high school years.
 But I knew lots of people there, and was able to overcome that long time sports rivalry between Perrin and Graford.
 Toward the end of the four years of both master's degree studies and the pastorate there, the struggle with missions grew to where I made a commitment to go to the missions field.
 But by this point that calling was to theological education on the missions field.
 That meant a doctors degree must be completed before the calling could be realized.

 When I graduated from Southwestern with a Masters of Divinity degree in May of 1964, I sensed that God was also calling me to a new congregation to pastor, as well as to begin my ThD degree at the seminary in the fall of 1964.
 During that summer, Springdale Baptist Church in Ft.
 Worth, Texas called me as their senior pastor.
 While the Graford church had averaged about 75 in Sunday School, this new urban congregation would have around 250 or so in Sunday school.
 With a multiple staff, I was entering into a brand new world of pastoral leadership.
 The challenge of juggling family life, doctoral studies, responsibilities as a seminary teaching assistant, and pastoring put my scheduling ability to the test.
-To be sure all of these had been present since my second semester of MDiv seminary studies when I was asked to serve as Dr. MacGorman's assistant in the New Testament department.
-But with more intense seminary studies and a much large pastoral responsibility I had to learn how to manage my time very efficiently.
+To be sure, all of these had been present since my second semester of MDiv seminary studies when I was asked to serve as Dr. MacGorman's assistant in the New Testament department.
+But with more intense seminary studies and a much large pastoral responsibility, I had to learn how to manage my time very efficiently.

 But the six years that I was pastor at Springdale church were some of the happiest and most fulfilling of my life.
 This urban church on the edge of the inner city of Ft.
 Worth grew and underwent a profound spiritual awakening during 1970 that continues to keep the congregation vital and spiritually alive even to this day, some 40 plus years later.
 When I was nearing completion of the doctoral studies in the fall of 1973, the process of missionary appointment kicked back into full gear.
 But disappointment came when the Foreign Mission Board of the SBC delayed approval of our application because of earlier health issues that I had some years back.
 That left us unsure of what God's leadership meant career wise.
 I loved pastoring the Springdale congregation and felt that once the doctorate was completed I would become just a pastor for the remainder of my career.
 I didn't understand the reason for the doctoral studies, since that had become necessary because of the anticipated missionary career.
 And now that seemed increasingly out of the picture.

 Then out of the blue in January of 1974, I received a phone call one Saturday afternoon from Dr. Huber Drumwright, then dean of the School of Theology at Southwestern.
 He extended to me the invitation to join the New Testament department as a professor of New Testament and Greek.
-I had no forewarning of this; wasn't even aware that the NT depart was considering adding a professor.
+I had no forewarning of this; I wasn't even aware that the NT depart was considering adding a professor.
 After careful and prayerful consideration over the next week or so, I accepted the invitation to begin in August 1974 as Instructor of New Testament and Greek.
 So in late July, after we returned from a youth mission trip with about 40 Springdale young people and adult sponsors to Ann Arbor Michigan, we moved to the south side of Fort Worth to begin a twenty-three year plus teaching career at the seminary.
 The toughest part of all this was leaving a much loved congregation who had been a delight to pastor and who loved us dearly.

 The first year of teaching full time also meant finishing up a doctoral dissertation.
 Additionally, my mother was diagnosed with lung cancer that same fall.
-The next thirteen months were spent fighting a loosing battle with that dreaded disease.
-She and dad lived with us much of that time so that she could take chemotherapy treatments at the nearby St. Jospeh's Hospital in Ft.
+The next thirteen months she spent fighting a loosing battle with that dreaded disease.
+She and dad lived with us much of that time so that she could take chemotherapy treatments at the nearby St. Joseph's Hospital in Ft.
 Worth.
-Much to my sadness she died in September the following year before my December graduation with my doctorate.
+Much to my sadness she died in September the following year, before my December graduation with my doctorate.
 She had served as Minister of Music for almost a quarter of a century in the home church at Perrin, and took special pride in one of her children being in vocational Christian ministry.

 Some glimpses into specific episodes in my life can be read from several of the posted short stories that I have written over the years.